0day-ci/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	of increasing distance from the preferred node based on information provided by the platform firmware.

-	Internally, the Preferred policy uses a single node--the preferred_node member of struct mempolicy.
-When the internal mode flag MPOL_F_LOCAL is set, the preferred_node is ignored and the policy is interpreted as local allocation.
+	Internally, the Preferred policy uses a nodemask--the preferred_nodes member of struct mempolicy.
+When the internal mode flag MPOL_F_LOCAL is set, the preferred_nodes are ignored and the policy is interpreted as local allocation.
 "Local" allocation policy can be viewed as a Preferred policy that starts at the node containing the cpu where the allocation